 Dr. Massoud, an IEEE Fellow and renowned leader in integrated and complex systems, has been named the new dean of the School of Systems and Enterprises (SSE).

 The School of Systems and Enterprises (SSE) at Stevens Institute of Technology is a leading institution in systems innovation and research.
 Ranked amongst the top 40 graduate programs in systems engineering by the U.S. News and World Report, SSE is dedicated to designing sustainable solutions for some of the most complex socio-technical challenges of the 21st Century.

 SSE offers two undergraduate majors, two minors, seven master's programs and three doctoral degrees – all of which focus on two core areas: systems & software engineering and enterprise science & engineering.
 Academics at SSE is led by faculty whose careers are equally balanced between classical research and industry.
 Degree and certificate programs are designed by professionals, for professionals to align with industry priorities.
 Because they are so relevant to today’s market, these programs offer a unique advantage, providing a world-class, practice-based and research-supported education that translates immediately into expertise that students can take to the workplace.

-Research at SSE is conducted through state-of-the-art research centers, Systems Engineering Research Center (SERC), a University-Affiliated Research Center of the US Department of Defense (DoD), Center of Complex Systems and Enterprises (CCSE), and Center for Coastal Resilience and Urban Excellence (CRUx).
-In these centers, faculty and students work alongside on crucial research projects and develop solutions to complex socio-technical problems of national and international significance, in domains such as - national security, healthcare delivery and coastal urban resilience.
+Research at SSE is conducted through state-of-the-art research centers, Systems Engineering Research Center (SERC), a University-Affiliated Research Center of the U.S. Department of Defense (DoD) and the Center of Complex Systems and Enterprises (CCSE).
+In these centers, faculty and students work alongside on crucial research projects and develop solutions to complex socio-technical problems of national and international significance, in domains such as: national security, healthcare delivery and coastal urban resilience.